ashish-som/git-demo-project/README.md

 # git-demo-project
-This repository for learning purpose
+This repository is for learning purpose.
+We will add a complete test ptoject here in this repository.